na-na-hi/renget/archive/ProdiAgy.md

 Both function well for characters and styles given their size.

 ##Recommendations:
-iA3 for everything at great quality while maintaining small size, 200kb.
+!!! info It is recommended to always use regularization for subjects and specific body part styles (ex: faces). iA3 for everything at great quality while maintaining small size, 200kb.
 !!! info iA3 doesn't need captions if you don't want them.
 !!! danger if iA3 sux for your specific task (skill issue imo) then use LoKr, if LoKr sux (skill issue imo) then use LoHa.